obarthel/amiga-smbfs/README.md

 **smbfs** will attempt to connect to the file server by providing the name you specified using the `SHARE` option.

-In some cases this may be undesirable as the server's name differs from what you specified as the share name.
+In some cases this may be undesirable, as the server's name differs from what you specified as the share name.
 You can use the `SERVER` parameter to tell **smbfs** under which name it should contact the server.

 This parameter is optional and will be translated to all upper case characters; **it cannot be longer than 16 characters**.